And greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plain.

 His conservative credentials are impeccable.

-Rush Limbaugh had on Vice President Cheney on the air today on Rush Limbaugh's national radio program, who tried to assure Rush Limbaugh, the judicial philosophy that Rush Limbaugh and his listeners would be glad to see.
+Talk radio's Rush Limbaugh told Fox News that though Myers may prove to be a conservative over time, Rush Limbaugh had on Vice President Cheney on the air today on Rush Limbaugh's national radio program, who tried to assure Rush Limbaugh the judicial philosophy that Rush Limbaugh and his listeners would be glad to see.

 White House set out a fire brigade after Rush Limbaugh complained.

-Stalwart conservative Rush Limbaugh called it a pick that was made from weakness, was Rush Limbaugh who said, and I think he's right.
+Stalwart conservative Rush Limbaugh called it a pick that was made from weakness.

-Vice President Cheney who spoke with the voice of the conservatives, Rush Limbaugh.
+Vice President Cheney, who spoke with the voice of the conservatives, Rush Limbaugh.

 Rush Limbaugh says this is a pick from weakness.